-Pacific cod is also nutritious and offers many of the same nutrients but in smaller percentages.
-Pacific cod does contain a higher percentage of folate and phosphorus.
-In addition, if counting calories, pacific cod contains less calories, fat and cholesterol.
+Pacific cod is also nutritious and offers many of the same nutrients but in less percent per serving.
+It does contain a higher percentage of folate and phosphorus.
+In addition, if counting calories, cod is leaner than salmon containing less calories, fat and cholesterol.

 Both fish provide the same nutrients and therefore the same benefits.
 Although I broke down the benefits by which fish offers the higher percentage of each nutrient 3.